ntk148v/lets-go/README.md

 A basic HTTP server has a few key jobs to take care of:
 * *Process dynamic request*: Process incoming requests from users who browse the website, log into their accounts or post images.
-* *Serve static assets*: Serve JavaScript, CSS and images to browsers to create a dynamic experience for the user.
+* *Serve static assets*: Serve JavaScript, CSS & images to browsers to create a dynamic experience for the user.
 * *Accept connections*: The HTTP Server must listen on a specific port to be able to accept connections from the Internet.

 ```go